Impxlsiv3/google-workspace-zoom-automation/README.md

 # Google Workspace & Zoom Admin Automation

-A set of Python scripts to automate Google Workspace and Zoom admin tasks using their official APIs.
+A set of Python automation scripts that leverage the Google Admin SDK and Zoom API to handle user provisioning, meeting scheduling, and account administration in cloud-based environments.

 ## Features
 - List users from Google Workspace